 Note: Follow the directions that come in the kit, those will be the most specific to your recipe kit.
 The following steps are standard to the wine making process

 In 24-72 hours, your wine will begin fermenting.
 You will know it is fermenting when start to see bubbles coming up out of the airlock.

-- In the first 3-4 days you might start noticing a rotten egg smell.
+- In the first 3-4 days you might start noticing a sulfur-like smell.
 Do not panic, this is perfectly normal.
-The fermentation process will often produce a sulpher like odor that can be very strong.
+The fermentation process will often produce a sulfur like odor that can be very strong.
 This will dissipate as time goes on.

 - After 5-7 days you want to transfer the wine from the primary fermenter into a secondary fermenter.
 The goal of the transfer is to leave as much sediment behind in the primary fermenter as possible.
 Tilting the primary fermenter during the transfer process will help aid you in getting as much wine as possible.
-We prefer to transfer into glass carboys, but Better Bottles work as well.
+We prefer to transfer into glass carboys.
 Make sure to use a stopper and airlock on top of your carboy.

 - The transfer of the wine will help the wine clear and allow the flavors to blend better.